 In partnership with UBC’s School of Biomechanical Engineering, ICORD is excited to offer a summer program to provide opportunities and mentorship for Indigenous youth interested in scientific research.
-High school students (currently in grade 10 or 11) are invited to do research projects with us, in the hopes that this experience might inspire you to go on in the sciences, and maybe consider further studies or a career in neuroscience or biomedical engineering.
+High school students (currently in grades 10 to 12) are invited to do research projects with us, in the hopes that this experience might inspire you to go on in the sciences, and maybe consider further studies or a career in neuroscience or biomedical engineering.

 About the program

 ICORD’s summer research program for Indigenous youth started as a pilot in the summer of 2018 to introduce local Indigenous high school students to the exciting world of spinal cord injury (SCI) research.
 From one student in 2018, the program tripled in size to three students in 2019, and again to nine students in 2021.
 We expanded to ICORD labs at UBC-Okanagan in 2022 with 12 students joining the program.
 We’re excited to continue growing and meet program applicants for Summer 2023!